2024 Washington Demographics | Data & Analysis

 Source: U.S. Census Bureau, 2024 American Community Survey (ACS) Estimates

-Washington 2024 Population: Age & Gender Distribution
+Washington 2024 Demographics: Age & Gender Distribution

 Bar chart showing the population distribution of Washington by age group and gender, based on 2024 ACS data.